EdmundBenedict/lordcephei.github.io/pages/cl.md

 <i>The following switches concern the optics branch of</i> **lmf**{: style="color: blue"}.

 **-\-jdosw &thinsp;\|&thinsp; -\-jdosw2**
 :  Channels for optical properties.
-See optics documentation.
+See [this tutorial](/tutorial/gw/fe_optics/#resolve-dos-into-itisub2gsub-and-ieisubgsub-symmetry) for an example.
 ^
 **-\-opt:read &thinsp;\|&thinsp; -\-opt:write**
 :  Read or write optical matrix elements.
 See optics documentation.